Family Education Is Important Aspect of Comprehensive Care at Comer Children's Hospital

 Allison and Jason decided to move forward with surgery at Comer Children's.
 "On that day, we learned everything we needed to know to proceed," Allison said.

 Before choosing a date, Reid brought in a pediatric neurosurgeon and discussed the importance of timing the surgery based on then 5-month-old Logan's bone development and growth.
 "For patients with this condition," Reid explained, "it is best to operate when the child is less than a year old."
 A child's skull bones are more malleable at that age and the patient has the ability to make new bone in the gaps left behind after surgery.
 Reid worked with his team to calculate the best time for the best result.

-The surgery took place at Comer Children's Hospital on February 6, 2013, when Logan was exactly 8 months old.
+The surgery took place at Comer Children's on February 6, 2013, when Logan was exactly 8 months old.
 Working side-by-side, the two surgeons exposed and removed the frontal bone and the bone at the top of the eye sockets.
 Reid then meticulously reshaped and reconstructed the skull bones using tiny bone grafts that had been carefully harvested.
 According to Reid, designing the new frontal structure was "like putting together a puzzle with very small pieces."

 Reid and his team gave the family updates throughout the surgery and, after five hours, the team reported the operation was over and everything had gone well.
 Logan spent one night in the Pediatric Intensive Care Unit and went home four days later.